![]() |

 ) |

-Convert ns to timer tick
+Convert nanoseconds (ns) to timer ticks

 tmr | Valid timer handle |